Sampling of Articles

 "....a fascinating, inspiring, and extremely well-written story of the author's quest to uncover her real heritage...."
 Carolyn Bowers

 "I couldn't put Hidden Lives down.
 Beautifully written, thoroughly researched, a heart-warming story of family, love, and life in its everyday simplicity and overall complexity.
 You'll become part of this family..."
 Christina M. Genest

-Carole is available to speak about Hidden Lives .
-She will offer a workshop on imagining your ancestors into life at the Story Circle Network Conference in Austin, TX, April 11-13.
-Contact her for scheduling a talk.
+Carole is available to speak about Hidden Lives.
+She also offers workshops on imagining your ancestors into life.
 A guide for book discussion groups appears on the next page.